openedx/edx-platform/docs/en_us/course_authors/source/running_course/discussions_students.rst

 your answer.

 The person who posted the question and staff members can mark responses as
-correct: click the **check** (or tick mark) icon that appears at upper right of the response.
+correct: click the "Mark as Answer" icon that appears at upper right of the response.

 .. image:: ../Images/Discussion_answer_question.png
- :alt:
+ :alt: A question and a response, with the Marck as Answer icon circled

 After at least one response is marked as the answer, a check or tick mark image replaces the question mark image for the post in the list on the **Discussion** page.

 .. image:: ../Images/Discussion_answers_in_list.png
- :alt: The list of posts with images identifying unanswered and answered questions and discussions
+ :alt: The list of posts with images identifying unanswered and answered
+     questions and discussions

 .. _Report Discussion Misuse: